Ronnilants/m431_ap24a_Jetpack/README.md

 Product Description

 Jetpack Adventures is an exciting 2D endless runner game where the player controls a character equipped with a jetpack.
-Jetpack Adventures is perfect for fans of fast-paced games that require skill.
+Jetpack Adventures is perfect for fans of fast-paced.

 Features: